RashedAQ/CV-maker/N8N_INTEGRATION.md

 1. **CORS Errors**: The API includes CORS headers for cross-origin requests
 2. **Missing Fields**: Ensure both `jobDescription` and `cvText` are provided
-3. **API Key Issues**: Check that your OpenAI API key is properly set in Vercel environment variables
+3. **API Key Issues**: Check that your Gemini API key is properly set in Vercel environment variables

 ### Testing Locally